-Since 2008, Tick Studio has collaborated on three collections for Skyline Design.
+Since 2008, Tick Studio has collaborated on four collections for Skyline Design.

 Collection in Whites by Suzanne Tick references the softness of textiles against the hard, translucent surface of glass.
 Using single- and double-layer etching combined with AST Print Technology creates a luminous, tactile experience.